hochanjie/University-Assignments/Masters/2021/COMP90051/README.md

 ## 📝 Contents

-- `assignment1/` – Parallelised Twitter sentiment analysis across Melbourne grid cells using Python on SPARTAN HPC
+- `assignment1/` – Trained machine learning model for link prediction in network graph on Jupyter Notebook in Python
-- `assignment2/` – Built a Python + TypeScript system for city tweet analytics with CouchDB and AURIN integration
+- `assignment2/` – Trained NLP models using query-by-committee and hierarchical sampling on Jupyter Notebook in Python

 ## 💡 Topics Covered In Subject